Quantitative Performance Comparison of Various Traffic Shapers in Time-Sensitive Networking: Performance Comparison Evaluation

 \subsubsection{Comparison of NC and non-NC approaches for ATS evaluation}

-Before discussing the various traffic shapers, we first compare the two different methods used for ATS evaluation, i.e. the Network Calculus (NC) used in this article and a non-NC approach proposed in~\cite{Soheil16}.
+Before discussing the various traffic shapers, we first compare the two different methods used for ATS evaluation, i.e., the Network Calculus (NC) used in this article and a non-NC approach proposed in~\cite{Soheil16}.
 By comparing the upper bound of the delay obtained by the two methods, the latency bound for a flow $f$ in an egress port calculated by NC is $\Delta D_f^Q$ more pessimistic than the result calculated by the non-NC approach~\cite{Soheil16},

-where $l_f'$ is the frame size of a flow with the same priority level of the flow $f$ of interest, $l_f''$ is the frame size of flows with higher priority than $f$, and $r_{f''}$ is the committed burst size of the flow $f''$ supported by ATS.
+where $l_f'$ is the frame size of a flow with the same priority level as the flow $f$ of interest, $l_f''$ is the frame size of flows with a higher priority than $f$, and $r_{f''}$ is the committed burst size of the flow $f''$ supported by ATS.

-For the evaluation of two approaches, we use a synthetic test case where the topology is a medium mesh (Fig.~\ref{fig:SynTC_topo}), including 45 flows with 3 priorities.
-The average traffic load is around 70\%, and physical link rate is set to 100 Mb/s.
-We show a comparison of the two methods in Fig.~\ref{fig:cmpNC-nonNC}, where the value on the x-axis represents identifiers of each flow and the y-axis shows the upper bound of end-to-end latency in microseconds.
-The obtained results are grouped by priority, denoted vertical dotted lines, and sorted in increasing order by results within each priority.
-As we can see from Fig.~\ref{fig:cmpNC-nonNC}, the performance evaluation by the NC analysis of ATS is very close to the analysis from~\cite{Soheil16}, which is the as expected according to Eq.~(\ref{g:delta}).
-We note that with a decrease in the priority, the gap between the two will increase slightly.
+For the evaluation of the two approaches, we use a synthetic test case where the topology is a medium mesh (Fig.~\ref{fig:SynTC_topo}), including 45 flows with 3 priorities.
+ATS is applied to all the priorities.
+The average traffic load is around 70\%, and the physical link rate is set to 100 Mb/s.
+We show a comparison of the two methods in Fig.~\ref{fig:cmpNC-nonNC}, where the value on the x-axis represents the identifiers of each flow, and the y-axis shows the upper bound of end-to-end latency in microseconds.
+The obtained results are grouped by priority, denoted by vertical dotted lines, and sorted in increasing order by results within each priority.
+As we can see from Fig.~\ref{fig:cmpNC-nonNC}, the performance evaluation by the NC analysis of ATS is very close to the analysis from~\cite{Soheil16}, which is as expected according to Eq.~(\ref{g:delta}).
+We note that with a decrease in priority, the gap between the two will increase slightly.
 This is because the denominator of the first term of Eq.~(\ref{g:delta}) is related to the sum of the rates of all high-priority flows.
 The lower the priority of the flow of interest, the greater the rate accumulated by the high-priority flow.
 Thus, the first term of Eq.~(\ref{g:delta}) is becoming larger.
-For example, for the highest priority flows, the results from two approaches are completely the same.
-For the lower priority 1 and 2, the evaluation results calculated by NC are 0.6\% and 1.4\% slightly more pessimistic on average than the results by non-NC approach, respectively.
+For example, for the highest priority flows, the results from the two approaches are the same.
+For the lower priority 1 and 2, the evaluation results calculated by NC are 0.6\% and 1.4\% slightly more pessimistic on average than the results by the non-NC approach, respectively.